CalHFA Conventional Loan Program

-The CalPLUS program is an FHA-insured loan featuring a CalHFA fixed interest rate first mortgage.
-This loan is fully amortized for a 30-year term and is combined with the CalHFA Zero Interest Program (ZIP) for down payment assistance only.
+The CalPLUS Conventional program is a conventional first mortgage with a slightly higher 30 year fixed interest rate than our standard conventional program and is combined with the CalHFA Zero Interest Program (ZIP) for closing costs.

 CalHFA FHA Loan Program

-The CalHFA FHA program is an FHA-insured loan featuring a CalHFA fixed interest rate first mortgage.
-This loan is fully amortized for a 30-year term and can be combined with either the California Homebuyer Downpayment Assistance Program (CHDAP) or the Extra Credit Teacher Program (ECTP).
+The CalHFA VA program is a VA-insured loan featuring a CalHFA fixed interest rate first mortgage.
+This loan is a 30-year fixed interest rate first mortgage.

 The money you put "down" or the down payment on your home loan can be one of the largest hurdles for many first-time homebuyers.
 That's why CalHFA offers several options for down payment and closing cost assistance.
 This type of assistance is often called a second or subordinate loan.
 CalHFA's subordinate loans are "silent seconds", meaning payments on this loan are deferred so you do not have to make a payment on this assistance until your home is sold, refinanced or paid in full.
 This helps to keep your monthly mortgage payment affordable.

-Offers a deferred-payment subordinate loan in the amount of (3%) of the purchase price or appraised value, which ever is less to be used for down payment and/or closing costs.
+Offers a deferred-payment junior loan of an amount up to the lesser of three and half percent (3.5%) of the purchase price or appraised value to assist with down payment and/or closing costs.

 Mortgage Credit Certificate Tax Credit Program (MCC)